Staff members execute the day-to-day operations of the Military Assistance Project and ensure we reach the military personnel who seek aid.

 Dr. Cecilia M. Cardesa

 Dr. Cardesa joined MAP in June 2017 where she is responsible for its overall leadership and management.
 She brings into her management expertise a trauma-informed approach on the role of trauma and resilience among individuals, organizations and communities.
-Whether through her work with women religious with African Sisters Education Collaborative (ASEC) or as Chief Strategy Officer for Chariot Companies, a social impact organization, Cecilia uniquely bridges her international experience into the strategic alignment and direction of local organizations through her profound commitment to public interest law and the social impact sector.
+Whether working with Catholic nuns and women religious in sub-Saharan Africa or social impact organizations here at home, Cecilia uniquely bridges her international experience into the strategic alignment and direction of local organizations through her profound commitment to public interest law and the social impact sector.

 She has served as Delegate to the UN Commission on the Status of Women and Hong Kong’s Social Enterprise Summit.
 Dr. Cardesa has received numerous awards and recognition for her commitment to community development, and has served on numerous local, regional and national boards.
 Most recently, she received the 2016 VERA MOMEMTUM Award based on her work with start-ups in El Salvador through Business Council for Peace (BPeace).